-Values nSUB-IMAGE and mSUB-IMAGE indicate the offset (in number of elements to skip) of sub-images in the full image.
+Values nSUB-IMAGE and mSUB-IMAGE indicate the offset (in the number of elements to skip) of sub-images in the full image.
 For example, nD and mD are offsets for sub-image D as shown in Figure 6 below.